Skip to main content

 Settings

-3. Create the new Codebase with the Application type using the Create strategy.
+4. Create a new Codebase with the Application type using the Create from template strategy.
+Select the Components section and click + Create component:

 Components Overview

 5. Choose the Application Codebase type as we intend to deliver our application as a container and deploy it within the Kubernetes cluster.
-Opt for the Create strategy to scaffold our application from the template provided by the KubeRocketCI and click the Proceed button.
+Click the Next button:

-6. On the Application Info tab, define the following values and press the Proceed button:
+7. On the Add component info tab, define the following values and click Next:

 • Application code language: Python